vijayanant/Confer/README.md

 If Node 3 was previously a learner, this command will promote it to a voter.

 ## Contributing
-As this is primarily a personal learning project, I'm not actively seeking contributions at this time.
-However, if you find something interesting or have suggestions, feel free to open an issue.
+Confer is an open-source project, and contributions are welcome!
+If you find something interesting or have suggestions, feel free to open an issue or better send us a pull request.

+If you'd like to contribute, please follow these guidelines:

+- **Fork the repository:** Start by creating your own fork of the Confer repository on GitHub.

+- **Create a branch:** Create a new branch in your fork for the feature or bug fix you're working on.

+- **Make your changes:** Implement your changes, ensuring that they adhere to the project's coding style and include appropriate tests.

+- **Submit a pull request:** Once you're satisfied with your changes, submit a pull request to the main Confer repository.

+We appreciate your contributions!

 ## License
 MIT License

-## Disclaimer
-This project is a work in progress and is subject to change or discontinuation at any time.
-It's provided as-is, without any warranty.
-Use at your own risk.